matt-h/rdio-enhancer/README.md

 * Fixes

-	* Fix more menu on alubms
+	* Fix more menu on albums

 v 2.8